labcif/Base64SHA/README.md

 ### Requirements
-This script was developed and tested under Ubuntu 18.04, but should work on other \*nixes and also Windows as long as the following Perl packages are present:
+This script was developed and tested under Ubuntu 18.04, but should work on other \*nixes as long as the following Perl packages are present:
 ```
 Getopt::Long
 Digest::SHA